davestewart/vue-class-store/README.md

 yarn add vue-class-store
 ```

-In your main project file, install the extension:
+In your main project file, install the plugin:

 ```javascript
 import Vue from 'vue'